Cottonseed Oil Cake Prices Surge Amid Rising Demand | Business

 Cottonseed Oil Cake Prices Surge Amid Rising Demand

-Cottonseed oil cake prices increased by Rs 21 to Rs 2,962 per quintal due to fresh speculative positions and rising demand for cattle feed.
-The National Commodity and Derivatives Exchange saw a 0.71% price rise for June delivery, driven by increased open interest and participant activity.
+Cottonseed oil cake prices rose by Rs 18 to Rs 3,129 per quintal in futures trade due to fresh speculative positions amid increasing demand.
+The July delivery on the National Commodity and Derivatives Exchange climbed by 0.58%, influenced by higher demand for cattle feed and an open interest of 40,600 lots.

 - Country: